 As you turned those tracking dials to get the picture juuuuust right, did you ever stop to think about the technology behind them?
+All the gears, gadgets and doohickies working in perfect unison.
 What was actually happening to your tape inside the VCR?

 What is tracking?